deepktp/react-native-vikalp-elements/CONTRIBUTING.md

-# Contributing to React Native Elements
+# Contributing to React Native vElements

 Thanks for taking the time to checkout this project and being willing to contribute!